1

 Our ideal candidate will:

-• Identify and Instruct English Learners and Standard English learners with English Language Development support in the areas of reading, writing, speaking, and listening, using various teaching methods, audiovisual aids, and other materials.
+• Identify and Instruct English Learners and Standard English learners with English Language Development support in the areas of reading, writing, speaking, and listening, using various teaching methods, audiovisual aids and other materials.

-• Prepare an outline for the course of study, following curriculum guidelines or requirements of state and school, and administer ELPAC tests to evaluate pupil progress and record results.
+• Prepare an outline for the course of study, following curriculum guidelines or requirements of state and school and administer ELPAC tests to evaluate pupil progress and record results.

 • Provides pull-out and additional support to Long Term English Learners (LTELs) in AR and SGI classes for English language development.

-• Facilitate professional learning communities to support the work of AR teachers by providing them with theoretically grounded pedagogy and interventions for English Language Learners.
+• Facilitate professional learning communities to support the work of AR teachers by providing them theoretically grounded pedagogy and interventions for English Language Learners.

 You'll need the following minimum requirements: